 - JomPAY; or

 - Debit/Credit Card.

-This course focuses on the research elements, components, and processes in scientific research, its purpose and importance.
-Various types of research, characteristics of scientific research, and logical methods of reasoning, hypothetico-deductive method are discussed.
-Formulating research problem, research objectives, theoretical framework, hypothesis formulation, research design, data collection methods, scale and measurements, reliability and validity, data analysis methods, report writing and presentation.
+This 3-credit course is offered to learners during the first semester and focuses on the research elements, components, and processes in scientific research, its purpose and importance.
+Various types of research, characteristics of scientific research, and logical methods of reasoning, hypothetic-deductive method will be discussed.
+The course will equip learners with skills such as the capability to formulate research problems and research objectives, theoretical framework, hypothesis formulation, research design, data collection methods, scale and measurements, reliability and validity, data analysis methods, report writing and presentation.